 Before we look at steps you can take to stop rodents from entering your crawl space and breeding, here are signs that should alert you to the possibility of rodent infestation.

 Keeping rodents from your crawl space may seem like a fulltime job if it’s vented, not encapsulated, or has a dirt floor.
 Cleaning this space does help.
 Alongside cleaning, here are a couple of things you should consider doing as well:

 Spread plastic vapor barrier.
 Generally, pests and rodents like crawl spaces with high moisture content.
-Adding a plastic barrier between the dirt surface and the crawl space will keep moisture levels to a minimum.
+Encapsulating the crawl space with a plastic barrier between the dirt surface and the crawl space will keep moisture levels to a minimum.
 Sealing your crawl space with a thick and durable plastic barrier not only helps lock out moisture, but it deters pests and rodents such as mice from entering your home.
-A 20-mm plastic encapsulation is the best choice for a barrier.
+A 20-mil plastic encapsulation is the best choice for a barrier.